-Proposal 6 - Public Contract Code Section 10285.1 Statement
+Public Contract Code Section 10285.1 Statement - Proposal 6

-Check "has" or "has not" in accordance with instructions on form, return with completed for with bid.
+Select "has" or "has not" in accordance with instructions on form, return completed form with bid.
 Note that signing the bid constitutes signing this statement.

-Proposal 7 - Public Contract Code Section 10162 Questionnaire and Public Contract Code 10232 Statement
+Public Contract Code Section 10162 Questionnaire And Public Contract Code 10232 Statement - Proposal 7

-Check: "yes" or "no" accordance with instructions on form, include explanation if "yes" is checked.
+Select "yes" or "no" accordance with instructions on form, include explanation if "yes" is selected.
 Return completed form with bid.
 Note that signing the bid constitutes signing this questionnaire and statement.

-Proposal 8(a) through Proposal 8(f) - Subcontractors
+Subcontractors - Proposal 8(a) through Proposal 8(i)

-Sheet(s) upon which bidders list subcontractors.
+Sheet(s) or spaces where bidders list subcontractors.
 List each subcontractor to perform work in an amount in excess of 1/2 of 1 percent of the total bid or \$10,000, whichever is greater (Pub Cont Code § 4100 et seq.).

-The Subcontractor List submitted with the bid must show the name, location of business, work portions to be performed, and the contractor's license number for each subcontractor listed.
+The Subcontractor List submitted with the bid must show the name, location of business, work portions to be performed, the contractor's license number and the public works contractor registration number issued pursuant to Labor Code Section 1725.5, for each listed subcontractor.

 - Use subcontractor's business name style as registered with the License Board. - Specify the city in which the subcontractor's business is located and the state if other than California. - Description of the work to be performed by the subcontractor.
-Indicate with bid item numbers from the bid sheet and/or work descriptions similar to those on bid sheet. - List license number for each subcontractor.
+Indicate with bid item numbers from the bid item list and/or work descriptions similar to those on bid item list. - List license number for each subcontractor.